About the course

 If you hold non-UK qualifications and wish to check how your qualifications match these requirements, you can contact the National Recognition Information Centre for the United Kingdom (UK NARIC).

-In cases where a strong first-class degree cannot be demonstrated, a masters level qualification or strong professional experience will also be considered.
+In cases where a strong undergraduate degree cannot be demonstrated, a masters level qualification or strong professional experience will also be considered.
 It is expected that most applicants will currently be working in a health-related profession.
 Students are expected to have good IT skills.
 As the course is primarily pursued online, students will need to be familiar with communicating in this way and will be expected to ensure adequate internet connection and audio-visual equipment to engage fully with the course.

 No Graduate Record Examination (GRE) or GMAT scores are sought.

 You will be required to supply supporting documents with your application, including references and an official transcript.
 See 'How to apply' for instructions on the documents you will need and how these will be assessed.

 Interviews are not normally held as part of the admissions process.